John Reid (minister): Career in Australia

 Reid arrived in Melbourne on 10 March 1852, and on 7 July took over the Second Scots Church, which met in a hall on Queen Street.
-He translated to St John's, Essendon, in April 1853, and then to a congregation in North Melbourne in March 1856, where he remained until February 1858.
+He was transferred to St John's, Essendon, in April 1853, and then to a congregation in North Melbourne in March 1856, where he remained until February 1858.
 In August 1857, the congregation petitioned for admittance to the United Presbyterian Church of Victoria, which had broken away from the Church of Scotland over what they felt was the unfair distribution of state aid.

 In early 1858, Reid moved to Sydney to become a minister in the schismatic Synod of New South Wales.
 A few years earlier he had come into contact with the synod's founder, John Dunmore Lang, who told him that he was seeking another Scottish-trained minister.
 Reid was soon elected moderator of the synod.
 He and Lang shared the preaching duties, while Lang dealt with marriages and public duties and Reid dealt with visitation.
 His wife established a ragged school in The Rocks.

 Reid and Lang eventually fell out, although it has been noted that Reid lasted longer than many of Lang's previous colleagues.
 In May 1862, he accepted a position with Sydney's Bethel Union.
 He filled the positions of "seamen's chaplain" and minister of the nondenominational Mariners' Church in George Street.
 He was widely considered to have had a successful tenure, expanding the congregation, establishing a temperance society, and holding lecture series.
-Reid was readmitted into the Synod of Australia – the largest Presbyterian sect – in November 1863, as a minister-without-charge.
+Reid was readmitted into the Synod of Australia—the largest Presbyterian sect—in November 1863 as a minister-without-charge.
 He aspired to return to a rural parish, unsuccessfully applying for positions in Shoalhaven and Ipswich, Queensland.
 He died of cystitis on 18 July 1867 and was buried in Rookwood Cemetery.

 Personal life

 On 10 July 1834, Reid married Marion Crybbace, the daughter of another Presbyterian minister Edward Crybbace.
 He had attended theological school with her brother Thomas.
 The couple had seven children together – John (b.
 1836 in Edinburgh), William Ferguson (b.
 1839 in Bathgate), Hugh Ronald (b.
 1841 in Johnstone), Mark Watt (b.
 1843 in Johnstone), George Houstoun (b.
 1845 in Johnstone), and daughters Mary Eliza and Marion Jane (b. in Liverpool, dates uncertain).
 John, Hugh, and Mark went into the shipping industry, while William followed his father into the clergy.
 Marion married businessman James Ewan, the chairman of the Australasian Steam Navigation Company.
 George entered politics, eventually becoming the fourth Prime Minister of Australia.
-In his memoirs he said of his father: "when praise comes my way for anything that seems to be good in what I have done, I feel painfully sensible of my almost total failure to do justice to the good example which he set".
+In his memoirs he said of his father, "When praise comes my way for anything that seems to be good in what I have done, I feel painfully sensible of my almost total failure to do justice to the good example which he set".